Arize-ai/phoenix/docs/reference/frequently-asked-questions.md

 ## Can I configure a default port for Phoenix?
 You can set the default port for phoenix each time you launch the application from jupyter notebook with an optional argument ``port`` in [launch_app()](https://github.com/Arize-ai/phoenix/blob/d21bbc8db4fc62989d127f8d2f7d5e7306bbb357/src/phoenix/session/session.py#L187).

-## Can I Phoenix locally from a remote Jupyter instance?
+## Can I use Phoenix locally from a remote Jupyter instance?
 Yes, you can use either of the two methods below.

 ### 1. Via ngrok (Preferred)